Bulraku/Tu-Quy.Lai/_posts/2026-12-06-Aym-Character-Model-WIP.md

 ### Feature Development

-After the main body shape was established, the facial features, ears, horns, and character-specific details were developed further.
+After the main body shape was established, the facial features, ears, and character-specific details were developed further.
 This stage helped define the character's personality and sequel-inspired changes.

 ![Feature Development]({{ site.baseurl }}/assets/img/WIP_Aym/Feature_Development.png)